hawkhai/hawkhai.github.io/_posts/2020-10-31-dip-graphic-algorithms.md

 It is explained in an article, [Colorization Using Optimization](http://www.cs.huji.ac.il/~yweiss/Colorization/) giving several examples.

-A tool on GitHub allows also to color a sketch, with another image as color sample: [Style2Paint](https://github.com/lllyasviel/style2paints).
+A tool on GitHub allows also to color a sketch, with another image as color sample: [Style2Paint {% include relref_github.html %}](https://github.com/lllyasviel/style2paints).

 {% include image.html url="/assets/images/201031-dip-graphic-algorithms/colorization.jpg" %}